ZaidAfane3/phase2-docs/README.md

 CD will run on two stages `build-and-push` and `deploy`.

-On `build-and-push` the image is being built, tagged and pushed to the registry On `deploy` the gitops repo is checkout out and the deployment file is updated with the new tag and the changes are commited for argocd to pick it up and deploy it.
+On `build-and-push` the image is being built, tagged and pushed to the registry On `deploy` the gitops repo is checked out and the deployment file is updated with the new tag and the changes are committed for argocd to pick it up and deploy it.

 ## Horizontal Pod Autoscale (HPA)
 Each one of the 3 services is configured with HPA in the same gitops repo.

 # Manual
-These resources were created mnaually
+These resources were created manually
 - Firewalls:
     - Allow alb health checks
     - Allow http/https to the loadbalancer
 - Loadbalancer
-- Artifcat Registry
+- Artifact Registry

 # How To
 ## Generate Service Account Json Creds for Github Action